rodrigo-arenas/Sklearn-genetic-opt/README.rst

 Main Features:
 ##############

-* **GASearchCV**: Principal class of the package, holds the evolutionary cross-validation optimization routine.
+* **GASearchCV**: Main class of the package for hyperparameters tuning, holds the evolutionary cross-validation optimization routine.
+* **GAFeatureSelectionCV**: Main class of the package for feature selection.
 * **Algorithms**: Set of different evolutionary algorithms to use as an optimization procedure.
 * **Callbacks**: Custom evaluation strategies to generate early stopping rules, logging (into TensorBoard, .pkl files, etc) or your custom logic.